AliceCengal/doreguide-scala2/README.md

 A second rewrite of the [GuideAndroid](https://github.com/VandyMobile/guide-android) in Scala.
-This version uses a different approach to the Reactive Programming technique in building and Android app.
+This version uses a different approach to the Reactive Programming technique in building an Android app.
 The [previous version](https://github.com/AliceCengal/doreguide-scala) uses Scala's native Actor library to do events and messaging.
 I ran into some troubles with that.
 First, there is the uncertainty that the Dalvik VM might not implement the same threading model as the JVM, so we're not completely sure that Scala's Actor library will behave correctly.